 Just why did he divide his force?
 Well, blame it on men convinced that nothing, not military strategy, not the need to preserve the strongest Texian force left in the field, not—surely not—anything so trivial as mere military orders from Sam Houston or anyone else—none of these practical considerations could stand up to the honorable, the chivalrous imperative to march to the aid of a woman in distress.

-And such was–or was thought to be–one Louisa Ayers, the wife of the tax collector of Refugio, whom he had left behind, unguarded, with other women and children.
-And this same Mr. Lewis Ayers now had as his knight-errant the former marshal of Refugio, Amon B. King, who himself had been so impatient to join Fannin and his men in Goliad that he had left his town untended.
+And such was, or was thought to be, one Louisa Ayers, the wife of the tax collector of Refugio, whom he had left behind, unguarded, with other women and children.
+And this same Mr. Lewis Ayers, arriving at the Presidio, found as his eager knight-errant the former marshal of Refugio, Amon B. King, who himself had been so impatient to join Fannin and his men in Goliad that he had left his town unprotected.

 After Mexican irregulars had looted the town, this marshal, now Captain King of the Refugio Militia, and Lewis Ayers demanded that Fannin send troops, under King’s vengeful command, to rescue the women and children in Refugio.
 Of course, typical of the chaos of the Texas Revolution, all of this happened just as Fannin received Houston’s order to join him at Victoria.